-Here is the word GLARED.
-The people in our story glared at the chicken when they discovered he didn't know what he was talking about.
-Can you think of a sentence using the word "glared"?
+Here is the word DANGEROUS.
+The people in our story thought the watermelon was a terrible, dangerous animal because they didn't know what watermelons were.
+Can you think of a sentence using the word "dangerous"?

 2. Play "What's This Word?" game.
 Put a number of words on the board or on large cards.
 These should be words you have discussed with students.
 Have students take turns coming up and pointing to a word that they know.
 The others in the class must raise their hands if they know the word.
 The student who chose the word calls on a classmate to say the word.
 Then another student takes a turn coming up and pointing to another word.
 And so on, as long as students are enjoying the game.